hadley/adv-r/Environments.md

 where("x")
 ```

-`where()` works in the same way as regular variable look up in R, recursing up the stack of environments until the name is found, but instead of returning the value it returns the environment.
-Note that to check if the environment is the same as the empty environment, we need to use `identical()`: this is the scalar equivalent of the vectorised `==` and works with any object type.
+`where()` obeys the regular rules of variable scoping, but instead of returning the value associated with a name, it returns the environment in which it was defined.

+The definition of `where()` is fairly straightforward.
+It has two arguments; the name to look for (as a string), and the environment in which to start the search.
+(We'll learn later why `parent.frame()` is a good default.)

 ```R
 where
 ```

-It's natural work with environments recursively, so we'll see this style of function structure frequency.
-There are three main components: the base case (what happens when we've recursed down to the empty environment), a boolean that determines if we've found what we wanted, and the recursive statement that re-calls the function using the parent of the current environment. `parent.frame()` is often a good default for the environment, and we'll learn more about it later in the chapter.
+It's natural work with environments recursively, so we'll see this style of function structure frequently.
+There are three main components:

+* the base case (what happens when we've recursed down to the empty environment)

+* a boolean that determines if we've found what we wanted, and

+* the recursive statement that re-calls the function using the parent of the current environment.

+If we remove all the details of where, and just keep the structure, we get a function that looks like this:

 ```R
 f <- function(..., env = parent.frame()) {